Generate Contour Data from Raster

 2. Add a CDED Reader

 Add a CDED (Canadian Digital Elevation Data) reader to the canvas by clicking on the Reader button on the top menu bar or by going to Readers > Add Reader.
-In the Add Reader dialog, select CDED as the Format, then for Dataset, browse to the DEM-Full.dem dataset, which is available for download from the Files section on this article.
+In the Add Reader dialog, select CDED as the Format, then for Dataset, browse to the DEM-Full.dem dataset, which is available for download from the Files section of this article.
 Then click OK to finish adding the reader.

 3. Create Contours